A New Voice in Hollywood

 How do you feel about your crew?

-Well, the crew is a little bit different story.
-You know, I am always happy to help people learn about the industry, but you have to understand there are a lot of vampires out here in Hollywood; a lot of people who simply come onboard a production and just want to suck your energy.
+The crew is a little bit different story.
+You know, I am always happy to help people learn about the industry, but you have to understand, there are a lot of vampires out here in Hollywood; a lot of people who simply come onboard a production and just want to suck your energy.
 They either want to get paid way more than they are worth or they want to learn how to do what I do, so they can go out and do it themselves.
 The problem is, none of them ever do.
-The biggest problem I find is that a lot of crew people just don't give a damn about the finished product, so they provide you with inferior quality work.
+The biggest problem I find is that a lot of crew people just don’t care about the finished product, so they provide you with inferior quality work.

 Sure.
 The people who really tick me off are the bad cameramen.
 I mean the visual image is the essence of a film.
 But, most of the so-called D.P.s come onboard full of promises and then they film the movie like shit.
 The image is out of focus or poorly shot.
 Then it is me who has to go and either reshoot the scene or try to make it work in editing.
 Filmmaking is not cheap and these are the people that really screw up the process.